Zymus/cultoftheancestormoth/README.md

 Cult of the Ancestor Moth is a set of tools to aid in developing Skyrim Plugins.

+## License (GNU Affero General Public License)
+     Cult of the Ancestor Moth
+    Copyright (C) 2024  Zyle Moore (moore.zyle@gmail.com)

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Kotlinx Serialization
 Uses kotlinx serialization to provide the binary output for the build artifacts.
 Records get converted into their plugin representations.